saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 gtkwave tb_ternary_operator_mux.vcd
 ```

-The waveform can be used to verify that the MUX output follows the selected input.
+The waveform can be checked to confirm that the MUX output follows the selected input.

 ---

 ## 19. Yosys Synthesis Flow

-**Yosys** can synthesize the RTL and generate a gate-level netlist.
+**Yosys** can synthesize the RTL and produce a gate-level netlist.

 Typical commands are: